Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 Fukien tea, Olive, Iron tree, Parlour Palm, and Ladypalm are all indoor trees that are safe to keep around cats.
 These will cause only mild irritation to cats if ingested in large quantities.

-To read up more about Olive check out my post here.
+To read more about Olive, check out my post here.

-Hopefully the post today has helped answer are Ficus trees poisonous to cats
+Hopefully, the post today has helped answer whether Ficus trees are poisonous to cats

-Alternatively, I’d consider reading up on my post around indoor trees, and trees that are toxic to the following animals:
+Alternatively, I’d consider reading up on my post about indoor trees and trees that are toxic to the following animals:

-You can also read up on if bonsai trees are toxic to people here
+You can also read up on whether bonsai trees are toxic to people here

 This post was written by Fehed Nicass who has been passionate about bonsai for over 3 years.
 He currently resides in the UK and works in sales.